Food Allergy Bullying and How to Stop It

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Food Allergy Bullying.
-I simply can’t wrap my mind choose to humiliate others due to a dietary restriction.
+I simply can’t wrap my mind around those who choose to humiliate others due to a dietary restriction.
 So what actions can we take to improve this situation?
-Here I’m sharing some examples and some tips for helping others.

-For those new to the “party,” (pun intended), you may be unaware of the picture above.
-It’s from a commercial a few years ago, which made fun of those who live a gluten free lifestyle.
+The above photo is from a Super Bowl commercial a few years ago, which made fun of those who need to eat gluten free.
 Luckily, the ad was pulled relatively quickly, but the damage had been done.
 Seen by adults and children, it reinforced society’s perception that we’re “difficult.”

 Children as Targets of Food Allergy Bullying